hashtaginfosec/stage0/README.md

 └── README.md              # This file
 ```

-## Features
-- Encrypted C2 communication (AES-256-CBC)
-- PowerShell and C# implant generation
-- OPSEC-safe `whoami` and `hostname` commands
-- In-memory command execution (PowerShell)
-- Session management (list, switch, kill, log)
-- Clean operator interface
-- Configurable keys and server settings

-## OPSEC Considerations
-- Hardcoded keys are a signature; not suitable for real red team engagements
-- PowerShell logging, AMSI, and network traffic are detection vectors
-- No process creation except for `CMD` commands
-- OPSEC-safe user and host info via environment variables

-## Security Notes
-- Do not use hardcoded keys in real operations
-- Consider implementing key management and logging bypasses for advanced OPSEC

 ## Troubleshooting
 - If you see `[!]
-Failed to decode/decrypt incoming data` on the server, ensure the implant and server are using the same keys and protocol
+Failed to decode/decrypt incoming data` on the server, ensure the implant and server are using the same 32-byte (64 hex char) AES key and 16-byte (32 hex char) IV, and that both were generated at the same time.
-- Only PowerShell and C# implants are supported
+- Only PowerShell and C# implants are supported.

 ## Wishlist
 - [ ] Advanced OPSEC features (AMSI bypass, logging bypass)